2023 Freelancer BIR Registration: 8 Steps for Self-Employed Professionals

 Step 5: Buy Journal Ledgers for your Books of Accounts

 Buy two (2) Journal Ledgers (8-12 columns) for your Books of Accounts.
 I bought Valiant Columnar Ledgers for ₱39 each from National Bookstore.
-You can also check this Valiant Accounting Columnar Notebook (12 Columns) if you want to buy online.
 You should bring these two ledgers when you claim your COR so you can have them stamped and signed by BIR.

-Step 6: Claim your Certificate of Registration (COR)
+Step 6: Claim your BIR Certificate of Registration (COR)

-Once your Certificate of Registration (COR) is released, you can already print your receipts.
+Once your Certificate of Registration (COR) is released, you can already print your Official Invoice (previously Official Receipt).
 Your RDO may give you a list of accredited printers.
 Or you can specifically ask for their recommended printer like I did.

 - Filled out BIR Form 1906 – Application for Authority to Print Receipts and Invoices